milliwonkim/mern-stack-front-to-back/README.md

 when doing this the error seems to crop up quite a few times, if this happens to yourself, try deleting node modules and running npm install again. this worked for me in this situation.

+</br>--------------------------------------------------------------------------

 Hopefully this was helpful in some way.

+The aforementioned killall -9 node, suggested by Patrick works as expected and solves the problem but you may want to read the edit part of this very answer about why kill -9 may not be the best way to do it.

+On top of that you might want to target a single process rather than blindly killing all active processes.

+In that case, first get the process ID (PID) of the process running on that port (say 8888):

+lsof -i tcp:8888

+This will return something like:

+COMMAND   PID    USER   FD   TYPE             DEVICE SIZE/OFF NODE NAME node     57385   You   11u  IPv6 0xac745b2749fd2be3      0t0  TCP *:ddi-tcp-1 (LISTEN)
+Then just do (ps - actually do not.
+Please keep reading below):

+kill -9 57385

+You can read a bit more about this here.

+EDIT: I was reading on a fairly related topic today and stumbled upon this interesting thread on why should i not kill -9 a process.

+Generally, you should use kill -15 before kill -9 to give the target process a chance to clean up after itself.
+(Processes can't catch or ignore SIGKILL, but they can and often do catch SIGTERM.)
+If you don't give the process a chance to finish what it's doing and clean up, it may leave corrupted files (or other state) around that it won't be able to understand once restarted.

+So, as stated you should better kill the above process with:

+kill -15 57385

+EDIT 2: As noted in a comment around here many times this error is a consequence of not exiting a process gracefully.
+That means, a lot of people exit a node command (or any other) using CTRL+Z. The correct way of stopping a running process is issuing the CTRL+C command which performs a clean exit.

+Exiting a process the right way will free up that port while shutting down.
+This will allow you to restart the process without going through the trouble of killing it yourself before being able to re-run it again.